A quick proof of the classification of real Lie superalgebras: Abstract

 \section{Abstract}

-This article classifies the real forms of Lie Superalgebra by Vogan diagrams, developing Borel de Seibenthal theorem of semisimple Lie algebras for Lie superalgebras.
+This article classifies the real forms of Lie Superalgebra by Vogan diagrams, developing Borel and de Seibenthal theorem of semisimple Lie algebras for Lie superalgebras.
 A Vogan diagram is a Dynkin diagram of triplet $(\mathfrak{g}_{C},\mathfrak{h_{\overline{0}}},\triangle^{+})$, where $\mathfrak{g}_{C}$ is a real Lie superalgebra, $\mathfrak{h_{\overline{0}}}$ cartan subalgebra, $\triangle^{+}$ positive root system.
-Although the classification of real forms of contragradient Lie superalgebras already furnished but this article's method is a quicker one to classify.
+Although the classification of real forms of contragradient Lie superalgebras is already done.
+But our method is a quicker one to classify.

 2010 AMS Subject Classification : 17B05, 17B22, 17B40\\ Keywords : Lie superalgebras, Vogan diagrams